 The main goal of the content presented here will be to offer learning tools enabling students to think about this current world in a personal, holistic and creative manner, mainly in the sphere of social studies, humanities and languages.
-The different topics will be added in the drop-down menu of The Teacher’s Corner.
+The different topics will be added in the drop-down menu of The Teacher’s Corner, and hyperlinks to these teaching resources will be listed below.
 Sometimes exercises will be linked to texts appearing in the blog of this website, to former websites created when I was still an active professor, or to other material found on the World Wide Web.
 The 6 categories of the study questions I will propose will be directly recognizable in the list of questions by a picture related to each subject:

 This new adventure fills my heart with hope and joy; may your hearts resonate too!